The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

-where we used the inequality $d(d-1)\leq\left(d-\frac{1}{2}\right)^2$, the Chu-Vandermonde identity and a well known bound on the binomial coefficient $\binom{2m}{m}$.
-In particular, the last formula of the chain above is exactly equation \eqref{firstboundparam}. \end{rmk}
+where the last formula of the chain above is exactly the formula of equation \eqref{firstboundparam}. \end{rmk}

 We compute some values of equation \eqref{secondboundparam} in Table~\ref{tabparam}.
-For the case $d=1$ clearly always holds $\vHD=1$.
+Clearly, for the case $d=1$ it holds $\vHD=1$ for any $m$.

 One more time, the symmetric degrees in $\bz$ and $\bw$ is not the only property shared by the polynomials of the system $\nabla_{\bz,\bw}D_{\bu,\bv}(\bw,\bz)=\bo$.
-In fact, this system is invariant under the action of the map $\ast$ and we do not know if the true value of $\vHD(X)$ could be lower.
+In fact, this system is invariant under the action of the map $\ast$ and the true value of $\vHD(X)$ could be lower.
 Moreover, as already said, the number $\max\HD(X)$ could be lower than $\vHD$, see Example~\ref{parab1}.